A Course in Advanced Grammar and Editing

 - appreciate the differences between writing (generating copy) and editing (invisibly mending it)

-- prioritise ‘making peace’ with your readers by producing copy that is pleasant, effective, alive, clear and enduring
+- prioritise ‘making peace’ with your readers by producing copy that's pleasant, effective, alive, clear and enduring

-- avoid ‘making war’ with your readers when you settle for copy that is waffly, ambiguous and ridiculous.
+- avoid ‘making war’ with your readers by not settling for copy that’s waffly, ambiguous and ridiculous.

 Content